LordAlucard90/Angular-Tutorial/10 - HTTP/readme.md

     });
 ```

 ### Transform Input

-If some transformations are requiered it is a good practice do it with
+If some transformations are required it is a good practice do it with
-intermetiare observable operations:
+intermediate observable operations:
 ```typescript
 this.http
     .get(this.postUrl)